ChenReuven/cyberark-ai-spec-os/docs-website/docs/installation/overview.md

 Works with any project setup:

-- **Greenfield Projects** - Start fresh with CyberArk AI Spec OS from day one
+- **Greenfield Projects** - Start fresh with CyberArk Agentic Spec Driven Development from day one
 - **Brownfield Projects** - Integrate into existing codebases without disruption
 - **Any Technology Stack** - Language and framework agnostic approach
 - **Any Project Size** - From small utilities to large enterprise applications